Explore some of the key measures of research impact, including citation indexes, h-index and altmetrics.

-Three key measures of research impact are:
+Three key measures of research impact are the:

-- Quality of the journal – journal rankings such as Scimago
+- – journal rankings such as Scimago

-- Quality of the publication/article = times cited, altmetrics
+- quality of the publication/article – times cited, altmetrics

-- Personal or departmental measure = h-index
+- personal or departmental measure – h-index.

 When researchers refer to another author’s work in their own published work, they cite it.
 Such citations can be analysed to measure the usage of the cited work.